 Adjusted EBITDA.
 We use Adjusted EBITDA to manage our business, evaluate our performance and make planning decisions.
 We consider this measure to be a useful measure of our operating performance, because it contains adjustments for unusual events or factors that do not directly affect what management considers being the core operating performance, and are used by our management for that purpose.
-We also believe this measure enables us to better evaluate our performance by facilitating a meaningful comparison of our core operating performance with competitors.
+We also believe this measure enables us to better evaluate our performance by facilitating a meaningful comparison of our core operating results in a given period to those in prior and future periods.
+In addition, investors often use similar measures to evaluate the operating performance with competitors.
 Adjusted EBITDA represents net loss before interest and other income, non-cash income tax benefit, change in fair value of acquisition-related contingent consideration, depreciation and amortization, stock-based compensation and related taxes and acquisition-related costs.